The Best of Italy: Ultimate Ten Day Italy Itinerary

 Things to Do in Venice (Two Days)

-You should take the first reasonably-timed morning train from Cinque Terre.
-This way, you get to Venice sometime around noon or 1pm.
-Factor in some time for navigating the canals to locate your housing, and you pretty much have 1.5 days in Venice.
+You should take a reasonably-timed morning train from Milan so that you can get to Venice in the late morning.
+Add some time for navigating the canals to locate your accommodation, and you basically have a little under two days in Venice.
 (If that sounds like too little, you can remove the Burano and Murano day trip from day two of this Venice itinerary.)
 If you want a more detailed guide to Venice, plus photographs of each of the below bullet points, check out my article on the best things to do in Venice.

 Day One